You are limited to entering TWO competitions.

 ETHICAL DILEMMA- team

-In this competition, the chapter must debate an ethical education-related dilemma.
+In this competition, the chapter must debate the assigned ethical education-related dilemma.
 This competition requires members to think deeply about an ethical issue, employ critical-thinking skills, and use persuasive communication techniques to collaboratively debate an ethical dilemma.
 To participate, each member of the chapter must first thoroughly consider the ethical issue and begin to form an individual position on the topic.
 Then the chapter members must debate the topic together, listening carefully to each other’s opinions.
 Through the discussion, the chapter members must come to a consensus on the topic and then prepare a 10-minute live presentation stating their chapter’s view.
 The chapter must work as a team to develop the live, 10-minute presentation and then select at least two and no more than four students from the chapter to present the chapter’s opinion and how it was reached to a panel of judges at the National Conference.
+The 2020 Ethical Dilemma topic: STUDENT ATHLETES AND ACADEMIC ACHIEVEMENT

 Exploring Support Services Careers- individual